 You will find plenty of detailed instructions on this blog to get the right software up and running quickly and add any options that you may like to explore.

 So, building your own digital picture frame still very much feels like the right thing to do.
-In the end, you will build something you'll love, whether it's in your home, your office, or your business.
+In the end, you will create something you’ll love, whether it’s in your home, your office, or your business.